A letter from Jane,

 Her memory, and the memories I hold of thousands of others, they keep me going.

-And then there is you.
 I will probably never meet you, but I feel the warmth of your support everywhere I go.

 The industry we are fighting against is immensely rich and powerful.
 They employ thousands and thousands of people, many more than we could ever afford to.